 Click (or tap) Search.

-The report only accounts for required tasks for completed appointments.
+The report accounts for workflow compliance for completed appointments only.
 An appointment task (scheduling the next recare appointment, collecting a phone number, collecting an email address, or collecting a payment) is required if you must perform some action to accomplish that task during a patient's visit.
-For example, if a patient's primary contact (which could be the patient himself or herself) already has a phone number and email address on file when the patient arrives at your office for an appointment, the tasks of collecting a phone number and collecting an email address are not required because they do not require any action for you to perform during the patient's visit.
+For example, if a patient's primary contact (which could be the patient himself or herself) already has a phone number and email address on file when the patient arrives at your office for an appointment, the tasks of collecting a phone number and collecting an email address are not needed because they do not require any action for you to perform during the patient's visit.

 The report uses the terms "Succeeded" and "Failed" to describe whether a required task was performed or not.
 Succeeded means that the required task was performed before or when the appointment was completed.
-Failed means that a task was not performed and a reason for not accomplishing those appointment tasks was provided.
+Failed means that a task was not performed and, if required, a reason for not accomplishing those appointment tasks was provided.

 Below the Summary section on the report, is a detailed breakdown of the failed tasks.
 You can expand a failed task (if the failure rate is higher than 0%) to view the locations where there are failures.
 The number of failures appears to the right of each location's name.
 You can expand a location entry to view the users who have failures in that location.
 The number of failures appears to the right of each user's name.
 You can expand a user entry to view the reasons that the user provided for those failures.
 Next to each reason is the date and time of the corresponding appointment and patient's name, which is a link that you can click (or tap) to go to the appropriate area of that patient's record and, if applicable, enter the missing information.

 Access to this report is controlled by the "Schedule/Recare Reports" security right.